clbarnes/validatrix/README.md

 Designed for cases where:

-- validateable types are built up of other validateable types
+- possibly-valid types are built up of other possibly-valid types
 - there is additional schema-level validation
 - data is modelled as JSON-like, where sequences are ordered and maps' keys are stringy

+The `Display` implementation of `validatrix::Error` can list multiple validation errors, pointing to the location of the errors with [JSONPath](https://jsonpath.com/)-like syntax, although implementors can choose to fail fast instead.

 ## Usage